-The BestBuy Teen Tech Center (BBTTC) is one of 3 maker spaces in development on the campus of McClymonds High School.
-The other spaces include The Shop (located in the original wood shop space) and the Mack Maker Space (room 224) as part of the new Library Innovation Technology Center.
+The Maker spaces include The Shop (located in the original wood shop space) and the Mack Maker Space (room 224) as part of the new Library Innovation Technology Center.

-What is Making and/or a Maker Space and what do all 3 spaces have in common?
+What is Making and/or a Maker Space and what do the spaces have in common?

 A makerspace can be defined as any place where a student can design, explore, and create using a diverse set of tools and materials.
 McClymonds High School will integrate the "maker movement" into the STEAM Pathways in a variety of ways, motivated by the understanding that makerspaces allow and enhance great learning opportunities.
 They offer unique, innovative experiences for engaging learning goals.